dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/metrics-table-view.png" lightbox="media/explore/metrics-table-view.png" alt-text="A screenshot of the .NET Aspire dashboard Metrics page with the table view selected.":::

-Under the chart, there is a list of filters you can apply to focus on the data that interests you.
+Under the chart, there's a list of filters you can apply to focus on the data that interests you.
 For example, in the following screenshot, the **http.request.method** field has been filtered to show only **GET** requests:

 :::image type="content" source="media/explore/metrics-view-filtered.png" lightbox="media/explore/metrics-view-filtered.png" alt-text="A screenshot of the .NET Aspire dashboard Metrics page with a filter applied to the chart.":::